 THE BEST THING ABOUT MY JOB IS THAT I AM CONTRIBUTING TO THE FUTURE OF HUMAN EXPANSION INTO THE SOLAR SYSTEM

 Hi!
-I am a senior advisor within the International Space Station (ISS) Program and NASA HQ’s Human Exploration and Operations Mission Directorate where I am a leader in the effort to develop and implement strategies and plans for human space exploration.
-I focus on activities related to engaging international partners, leading strategic studies as well as studies which lead to partnerships on NASA’s human exploration campaign.
-I also lead NASA engagement in the International Space Exploration Coordination Group (ISECG) and several ISECG activities, including the development of the Global Exploration Roadmap.
+I was a senior advisor within the International Space Station (ISS) Program and NASA HQ’s Human Exploration and Operations Mission Directorate where I was a leader in the effort to develop and implement strategies and plans for human space exploration.
+I focused on activities related to engaging international partners, leading strategic studies as well as studies which lead to partnerships on NASA’s human exploration campaign.
+I also led NASA engagement in the International Space Exploration Coordination Group (ISECG) and several ISECG activities, including the development of the Global Exploration Roadmap.

 Please tell us a little bit more about yourself!
 Who are you and what are your hobbies?